-TAHOE CITY, Calif. and INCLINE VILLAGE, Nev. – November 1, 2017 Ski season is almost here, and with it returns the popular “Plates for Powder” program.
-Individuals who purchase a new Lake Tahoe license plate in either California or Nevada can receive free lift tickets to one of eight Tahoe resorts participating in the program.
-With snow in the forecast for this weekend, now is the time to buy a Tahoe license plate so you can ski for free in Tahoe.
+Ski season is almost here, and with it returns the popular “Plates for Powder” program.
+Individuals who purchase a new Lake Tahoe license plate between November 1st and April 1st in either California or Nevada can receive a free lift ticket to one of 11 Tahoe resorts participating in the program.
+Now is the time to buy a Tahoe license plate so you can ski for free in Tahoe.

-“It is great to see the ski resorts come together to offer free tickets to help raise funds for important environmental improvement projects,” said Amy Berry, CEO of the Tahoe Fund.
-“You can ski for free and help make a big difference for Tahoe.”
+“We are so thankful to the Tahoe ski resorts for coming together to offer free tickets to help ensure more important environmental improvement projects can be completed,” said Amy Berry, CEO of the Tahoe Fund.
+“It’s a bonus to get to ski for free and help take care of Tahoe.”

 Plate sales and renewal fees generate proceeds that go directly to the California Tahoe Conservancy and Nevada Division of State Lands to fund hiking and biking trails and watershed restoration projects.
-The Tahoe Fund, a nonprofit dedicated to raising money for environmental improvement projects that support lake clarity, recreation and stewardship in the Tahoe Basin, is organizing the program on behalf of the public agencies.
+The Tahoe Fund, a nonprofit dedicated to helping complete more environmental improvement projects, is organizing the program on behalf of the public agencies.

-Information on how to purchase a plate and redeem free tickets is available at http://www.tahoeplates.org.
+Information on how to purchase a plate and redeem a free ticket is available here.
 The promotion is available from now until April 1.
 Some restrictions apply.